IDayanandJagtap/me/README.md

 - 👋 Hi, I’m @Programmer-DJ (Dayanand Jagtap)
-- 👀 I’m interested in programming .
-- 🌱 I’m currently learning web development (MERN Stack).
-- 💞️ I’m looking to collaborate on -> currently no
+- 👀 A tech enthusiast and a MERN stack developer.
-- 📫 How to reach me -> mail me on dayanandjagtap@icloud.com
+- 📫 How to reach me -> mail me on dayanandjagtap07@gmail.com
+- Feel free to connect

 <!---
 Programmer-DJ/Programmer-DJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.